prominence-eosc/docs/rest-api.md

 ## Workflows API

-The Workflows API exposes endpoints for managing workflows.
+This API exposes endpoints for managing workflows.

+## Data API

+This API exposes endpoints for managing data.

+## Key-value store API

+This API exposes endpoints for accessing a key-value store.